XDATA-Year-3/geoapp/docs/dataSources.rst

 Travel Statistical Models
 +++++++++++++++++++++++++

-* **NYC Taxi Statistical Trends**
-    The yellow taxi activity from 2013 was processed using a statistical modeling package to determine what consisted of routine activity and what was unusual activity.
+* **NYC Manhattan (Yellow) Taxi Statistical Trends** The yellow taxi activity from 2013 was processed using a statistical modeling package to determine what consisted of routine activity and what was unusual activity.

-    The *Typical Trips* data set shows a statisical model of typical taxi use, taking into account weekly and yearly variations.
+    The *Typical Trips* data set shows a statistical model of typical taxi use, taking into account weekly and yearly variations.

-    The *Total Trips* data set is the actual number of taxi rides that occured.
+    The *Total Trips* data set is the actual number of taxi rides that occurred.

     The *Unusual Trips* data set shows the percentage difference between ordinary behavior (the total trips) and the expected behavior (the typical trips).
 A value of 0% indicates that taxi traffic was exactly the typical use for that time of the week and year, a positive value indicates that more taxis were used than normal, and a negative value that less taxis were used than normal.

+* **NYC Outer Borough (Green) Taxi Statistical Trends** As with the Manhattan cabs, the expected trips were analyzed based on the data from the outer boroughs.
+Since this data only started to be collected in August 2013, the data is very rough for the first few months.

+* **Boston Taxi Statistical Trends**
+    The Boston taxi data is only for late night trips in 2013 and 2014, and is missing data for later 2012 and early 2013.
+Because of this, the statistical model is not very precise.

+* **D.C.
+Bike Share Statistical Trends**
+    The bike share data from Washington D.C. was also analyzed for typical behavior and unusual activity.

 Other Data
 ++++++++++